-Rope Grabs: These are deceleration devices which travel on a lifeline and are used to allow for ascension or descension on ladders or slop surfaces and they automatically engage the lifeline and locks, which helps to prevent an employee from falling should they slip.
+Rope Grabs: These are deceleration devices, which travel on a lifeline and are used to allow for ascension or descend on ladders or slop surfaces and they automatically engage the lifeline and locks, which helps to prevent an employee from falling should they slip.

 Retractable Lifeline Systems: These systems give fall protection and mobility to the user when they are working at heights, but require mobility in order to work.

 Safety Nets: These systems can be used to lessen the fall exposure when you are working on temporary floors/scaffolds.

 Rail System: These systems can be on a fixed ladder or any curved surfaces and are considered to be one of the most reliable methods of fall protection.